 - Occupancy rate A decline in occupancy rates may lead to a decline in hospitality income.
-A decrease in occupancy rate of 5% would not result in any impairment on right-of-use assets. - Discount rates A rise in pre-tax discount rate by 2% to 12% would result in impairment of KD 404,856. - Gross operating profit decreased demand can lead to a decline in the gross margin.
-A decrease in the gross margin by 5% would not result in any impairment on right-of-use assets.
+A decrease in occupancy rate of 5% would not result in any impairment on right-of-use asset. - Discount rates A rise in pre-tax discount rate by 2% to 5% would not result in any impairment on right-of-use asset. - Gross operating profit decreased demand can lead to a decline in the gross margin.
+A decrease in the gross margin by 5% would not result in any impairment on right-of-use asset.